-G. FEDERAL AWARDING AGENCY CONTACTS
+G. FEDERAL AWARDING Agency Contacts

-For more information, call (202) 606-7508 or email americorpsgrants@cns.gov.
-AmeriCorps also offers live text chat.
+For more information, call (202) 606-7508 or email AmericorpsGrants@cns.gov.

-For technical questions and problems with the eGrants system, call the AmeriCorps Hotline at (800) 942-2677.
-AmeriCorps Hotline hours are also posted.
+For technical questions and problems with the eGrants system, call the AmeriCorps Hotline at (800) 942-2677, selecting Option 3.
+Information about the AmeriCorps Hotline hours are also posted on the AmeriCorps Hotline webpage.
 Be prepared to provide the application ID, organization's name, and the name of the Notice to which the organization is applying.

-H. OTHER INFORMATION
+H. Other Information